Pathlessbark8/mfcfd/mfpre/Readme.md

 ## MFpre

 Welcome to MFpre.
 This is a PreProcessor code developed to perform domain decomposition for the parallel meshfree Compressible flow solver.
 The code is developed using the routines available in the open-source graph partitioning tool [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
-This is a private repository, contact the owner if your'e interested in contributing to the code.

 ### Running the program